Decentralizing (part of) Ouishare with blockchain: Experiment 1

 There's been a lot of hype around blockchain in the tech community.
 It's time to demystify it.

-During a 2-day kick-off workshop with Backfeed in Paris, we defined which part of OuiShare Fest to decentralize and how -- which turns out not to be an easy task (I will go deeper into this in my next post).
-The program creation seemed like the most natural choice, since until now it has been the most open and crowdsourced part of the project, that is built from curated contributions from our community (through a call for contributions, which we just launched).
+During a 2-day kick-off workshop with Backfeed in Paris, we defined which part of Ouishare Fest to decentralize and how -- which turns out not to be an easy task (I will go deeper into this in my next post).
+The program creation seemed like the most natural choice, since until now it has been the most open and crowdsourced part of the project, that is built from curated contributions from our community (through a call for contributions,

 The how: To date, backfeed can only be used through an integration with the team collaboration tool Slack.
 More integrations with other tools will follow soon, but for now we will experiment within our team by using the slack extension.
 For example: we’ve created a program curation channel, to which we are inviting our community of 80 Connectors to submit contributions to the program through extension.